WillChen5/Study/README.md

-# Thread
+# Study
-This is for studying Thread.
+This is for studying.